Increase Font SizeReset Font SizeDecrease Font Size

 3. Using an FTP client (FileZilla is a good one and it's FREE), upload the entire Fast Edit v1.0 package to the root of your website.
 Be sure to upload it to the root of your website and not in any sub-folders otherwise some of the scripts won't work.
 Also be careful to preserve the file structure for the same reason.

 5. Fast Edit v1.0 works on and creates web pages with the .php extension so if your website pages don't end with that already, rename them all now.
-Don't worry, on a php enabled server, .php web pages containing all your usual HTML will still look the same but they will now be able to run php scripts, such as Fast Edit v1.0.
+Don't worry, on a PHP enabled server, .php web pages containing all your usual HTML will still look the same but they will now be able to run PHP scripts, such as Fast Edit v1.0.
 You may need to update your hyperlinks though so that's something to check over later down the line.
+Alternatively, set up 301 redirects using .htaccess.

-Please note, once Fast Edit v1.0 is installed, the Page Manager will create new pages using this format for you.
+Please note, once Fast Edit v1.0 is installed, the Page Manager will create new pages in this format for you.

 7. In place of the editable content that you've just removed from the parent .php pages, add the following lines of code: